Guides

 Crafting And Artisan Buildings

-Public material mentions artisans such as blacksmiths and leatherworkers.
-These likely connect to tools, weapons, armor, or progression.
-They should be built when they solve a real blocker.
-If night combat is rough, a blacksmith-style path may be urgent.
+Treat artisans such as blacksmiths and leatherworkers as blocker-solvers, not decoration.
+If night combat is rough, a weapon or armor path may be urgent.
 If exploration requires better gear, artisan work moves up.
 If the town still lacks storage, roads, or food, a new artisan building may sit idle while basic chores fail.

 The best rule is to ask what the building immediately unlocks.
 If the answer is a stronger gather route, safer defense, or boss preparation, it is likely worth building.
 If the answer is “maybe later,” wait.